|Riding Style||All Mountain Freestyle|

 Approximate Weight: Felt normal.
 Nothing too light or heavy.
 Just well made.

 On Snow Feel: Really stable but catch free.
-We like that feel of flat to rocker boards like that compared to continuous rocker.
+We like that feel of flat to rocker boards like that compared to a continuous rocker.
 The ATV doesn’t want to auto spin on you but if you want to spin it will accommodate you no problem.
 Very easy to one foot and flat base.
 Asymmetrical Twins means that you should keep it centered and perfectly duck so only get this board if you plan to do that.

 Edge Hold: Oz always does well with edge hold no matter what the camber profile or flex is.
 This gripped well.